The Research Committee acts as an advisory body with respect to the activities of the Executive Board.

 A proposal for training and supervision of an external PhD candidate must be submitted by the Supervisor of the PhD to the Research Committee at least 3 months prior to the intended start of the PhD project by means of the PhD Training and Supervision Plan format.
 After the Research Committee has advised the Scientific Director and after approval from the Scientific Director, admission to the Graduate School can be arranged, and the PhD can then submit the Training and Supervision Plan via the LUCRIS Graduate School Module.

-A proposal for training and supervision of a PhD that is part of a non-Dutch grant application (e.g. a China Scholarship Council grant or a Turkish Grant) has to be submitted to the Research Committee by the PhD supervisor by means of the PhD Training and Supervision Plan format at least 6 weeks prior to the deadline for the grant application.
+A proposal for training and supervision of a PhD that is part of a non-Dutch grant application (e.g. a China Scholarship Council grant or a Turkish Grant) has to be submitted to the Research Committee by the PhD supervisor by means of the PhD Training and Supervision Plan format at least 7 weeks prior to the deadline set by the Scholarship Team of Leiden University.
+This means that the proposal has to be submitted to the Research Committee as early as possible.
+The deadline for the 2022 grant application round is 3 January 2022.
 After the Research Committee has advised the Scientific Director and after approval from the Scientific Director, admission to the Graduate School can be arranged, and the PhD can then submit the Training and Supervision Plan via the LUCRIS Graduate School Module.

 The secretary of the Committee will send the proposal and DMP to 2 evaluators (committee members).
 Externally funded proposals that have already been ‘peer-reviewed’ will be generally evaluated by the committee based on the following criteria: embedding, feasibility, data storage, and training plan.
 All other proposals are also evaluated on scientific quality.

 The result of the evaluation (approval, rejection, revision required) will be communicated by email as soon as possible and no later than 3 months after the proposal has been submitted.
 Proposals that are part of a non-Dutch grant application will be assessed within 4 weeks.
+Please take a longer processing time into account during the summer break.
 After approval of the PhD Training and Supervision Plan by the Research Committee, the PhD Supervisor must approve the Plan in the LUCRIS GSM module and upload the letter of approval from the Research Committee.
 In case a revision of the Training and Supervision Plan is required by the Research Committee, the PhD candidate should first upload a revised version of the Plan.

 Accompanying letter for the METC

-A request for an accompanying letter from the Research Committee for the METC can be submitted via email to the secretary of the Committee, drs.
-C.J.
-Donner: email@example.com
+A request for an accompanying letter from the Research Committee for the METC can be submitted via email to email@example.com.

 The secretary will pass on the request to 2 evaluators (committee members).
 The committee assesses the proposal with regard to content and fit with the research conducted within the Institute of Psychology.
 If the Committee approves the proposal, a letter for the METC will be produced stating that the study fits the Institute’s research programme.
 Should committee members have additional advice, the researcher will be advised through email or by letter of this.
 If the proposal is not approved, the request for an accompanying letter will be rejected.